Taoshif1/LearningTS/README.md

 ##  **Did you find this repository helpful? 👍**

-## **If this repository has helped you in any way, please consider giving it a star ⭐!
-Your support motivates me to continue sharing my learning journey.**
+## **If this repository has helped you in any way, please consider giving a star!⭐ Your support motivates me to continue sharing my learning journey.**